carsonwoods/cognition/README.md

-# cognition
+# Cognition
-Facial Recognition based on Concurrnet Neural Networks
+Facial Recognition based on Concurrent Neural Networks

 Uses OPENCV for Computer Vision to grab faces from images/video.
 Runs faces against a CNN to identify the person.